SBPraveen/even/README.md

 # Even
-Even is a desktop based tool that helps developers to build real time and  event-driven architecture.
+Even is a desktop based tool that helps developers build web-socket servers and  event-driven architectures.

 ## To run the repo
 - ```install:all``` - Installing all dependencies